Leen15/docker-postgres-s3-backup-via-cron/README.md

 # Docker Postgres backup to Amazon S3 via cron

-This image dumps your postgres databases very hour, compresses the dump using bz2 and uploads it to an amazon S3 bucket.
+This image dumps your postgres databases every hour (OR custom cron defined in `BACKUP_CRON_SCHEDULE`), compresses the dump using bz2 and uploads it to an amazon S3 bucket.
 Backups older than 30 days (OR days defined in `AWS_KEEP_FOR_DAYS`) are deleted automatically.